If you buy products through the links on this page, we may earn a commission. Learn more.

 We’ve all heard that full-spectrum is the most effective form of CBD.
 Unfortunately, most vape juice is made with CBD isolate, which is missing dozens of beneficial hemp compounds.

 On top of that, many vape oils that claim to be full-spectrum only contain CBD.
-Worse yet, most brands are discontinuing their CBD vape products due to the vape shipping ban.
+Worse yet, most brands are discontinuing their CBD vape products due to the PACT ACT vape shipping ban.

 To help you find a good option in this confusing market, we compared over 10 full-spectrum e-liquids based on third-party lab test results, hemp quality, potency, formula, customer reviews, price, and other criteria.